paqtcom/graphite-design-system-site/src/components/button.md

 ### Full Button

 Use the `expand="full"` attribute to create a full-width button with square corners and no border on the left or right.
-Useful if you want it to run over the full-width of the viewport (without left & right margin).
+Useful if you want it to run over the full-width of the viewport or a section (where you don't apply any horizontal margin).

 <way-button expand="full">Full</way-button>